 The dungeon is divided into 12 levels and each level is increasingly harder than the former with 1 or 2 monster types per level along with traps and puzzles.

-Throughout your adventure, you’ll find all types of new items, like new weapons, armor, scrolls, keys, etc. Apart from the weapons, armor and food; most of the items you’ll find are usually used to solve puzzles.
+Throughout your adventure, you’ll find all types of new items, like new weapons, armour, scrolls, keys, etc. Apart from the weapons, armour and food; most of the items you’ll find are usually used to solve puzzles.
 The game encourages exploration because you’ll never know what you’ll find behind illusionary walls, traps or locked doors.
 Just be mindful of any cursed item (which luckily there aren’t many).

 The combat is in real-time (like in every dungeon crawler RPG) and you simply click on your weapon to attack (right-click if you’re using a mouse), although to throw spells you need to first click the spellbook or a cleric’s holy symbol, then go through a mini-menu and finally click in the desired spell, which can take a while and therefore a bit cumbersome when facing a tough opponent.

-The plot also gets increasingly more complex as your adventure progresses and don’t be surprised if you need to backtrack several levels for whatever reason (luckily there are ways which will ease the backtracking, if you know where to look).
+The plot also gets increasingly more complex as your adventure progresses and don’t be surprised if you need to backtrack several levels for whatever reason (luckily some ways will ease the backtracking if you know where to look).
 The game also has lots of secrets to find and even some easter eggs here and there, which might encourage future playthroughs (and also trying out different characters).

-Graphically wise, the game has a good colour palette and all the monsters have a great design but the animation is very limited due to the fact that all the characters only have a few frames of animation.
+Graphically wise, the game has a good colour palette and all the monsters have a great design but the animation is very limited because all the characters only have a few frames of animation.
 The control scheme is also pretty good and I highly recommend the use of a mouse because the gameplay was definitely built around it.

 But it’s time to refer to the beholder in the room.
 And by that, I mean Eye of the Beholder‘s biggest controversy (only for the DOS version though).
 But for that I need to issue this: